Red Light Therapy: What It Is & Why People Use It

 Why It Matters

-Red light therapy has been studied for its potential effects on skin health, muscle recovery, inflammation, and cellular energy production.
-Research suggests it may support collagen production, reduce the appearance of fine lines, and promote tissue repair.
+Red light therapy has been studied for its potential effects on skin appearance, muscle use, and cellular energy production.
+Research explores how it may relate to collagen production and the appearance of fine lines.

-People use red light therapy for a variety of wellness goals, including skincare, post-workout recovery, joint comfort, and general energy support.
+People use red light therapy for a variety of wellness routines, including skincare, post-workout use, and general wellness practices.
 It's commonly used in clinical settings, spas, and at home.

 How It Works (High-Level)